andrecastrosousa/casino/README.md

 3. ***Roulette***: A game of chance where players place bets on a number, color, or group of numbers and wait for the roulette wheel to determine the winner.

 ## Room Creation and Gameplay
-To start a mini-game, a room must have a minimum of three clients.
-Once three clients have joined a room, they will be presented with the option to choose one of the available mini-games.
+To start a mini-game, a waitingRoom must have a minimum of three clients.
+Once three clients have joined a waitingRoom, they will be presented with the option to choose one of the available mini-games.

 Upon selecting a mini-game, the game will start, and the players will be able to interact with each other and the game interface.
 The outcome of each game will be determined based on the rules of the specific mini-game chosen.